zohairhashmi/zohairhashmi.github.io/README.md

 - Processed market data features, generating sequence embeddings for price, RSI, MACD, and other technical indicators, enhancing the model’s ability to capture market trends.
 - Formulated a momentum-based strategy to optimize trades, increasing profit by 21% with 80% fewer actions.

-#### RAG-based LLM for Medical Dialogue Generation – Biomedical NLP [GitHub](https://github.com/advaitpai/Medical-Dialog-Generation)

-- Created a healthcare chatbot on GCP that provides contextually relevant responses to medical queries using NLP, Retrieval-Augmented Generation, and GPT-3 on PyTorch.
-- Enhanced response accuracy by 45% by quantifying RAG's effectiveness using pre-trained BERT embedded tokens.
-- Minimized inherent hallucinations to a 2% response rate through fine-tuning and prompt engineering techniques.